How Many Granted Patents By US Patent Attorney Vic Lin

 USPTO Patent Attorney Registration for Vic Lin

-This information can be quite useful.
-First, the registration number confirms that a lawyer or agent is actually a registered patent practitioner.
-Obviously, if you do not find an attorney’s name on this directory, they do not and can not file patent applications for others.
+This information can be quite useful to those looking for a patent attorney.
+First, the Registration number confirms that a lawyer or agent is actually a patent practitioner registered to practice before the USPTO.
+Obviously, if an attorney’s name is not in this directory, they do not and can not file patent applications for others.
 They can still practice trademark or copyright law.

 Second, the Status column tells you whether a practitioner is a patent attorney or agent.
-Patent agents can file patent applications for others, but cannot otherwise engage in the practice of law.
+Patent agents are non-lawyers who can file patent applications for others.
+Patent agents, however, cannot otherwise engage in the practice of law.
+For example, patent agents cannot file trademark applications or represent clients in litigation.

 What if more than one practitioner share the same name?